peteroupc/Numbers/docs/PeterO.Numbers.EFloats.md

         PeterO.Numbers.EFloat ed1,
         PeterO.Numbers.EContext ec);

 Performs a logical NOT operation on a binary number in the form of a <i>logical operand</i>.
-A  `logical operand`  is a non-negative base-2 number with an Exponent property of 0 (examples include  `01001`  and  `111001`  ).
+A  `logical operand`  is a nonnegative base-2 number with an Exponent property of 0 (examples include  `01001`  and  `111001`  ).
 The logical NOT operation sets each bit of the result to 1 if the corresponding bit is 0, and to 0 otherwise; it can set no more bits than the maximum precision, however.
 For example, if the maximum precision is 8 bits, then  `NOT 111010=11000101` .

 <b>Parameters:</b>